terikon/kendo-pouchdb/README.md

 [PouchDB](<http://pouchdb.com/>) is the Database that Syncs.
 [Kendo UI](<http://www.telerik.com/kendo-ui>) is a set of beautiful UI widgets.
-This library connects between the two, so you can bind data from database directly to Kendo.
+This library connects between the two, so you can bind data from database directly to Kendo and expect them to be in sync.

 **kendo-pouchdb** has following set of features: